dacort/forklift/README.md

 # Forklift

-A simple utility that can take stdin and redirects it to templatized paths on S3.
+A simple utility that can take stdin and redirect it to templatized paths on S3.

 ## Installing